-Commercial fishing vessels with federal permits for MAFMC-managed species are required to submit Vessel Trip Reports (VTRs) documenting all fishing activity and catches.
+Commercial fishing vessels with federal permits for MAFMC and NEFMC-managed species are required to submit Vessel Trip Reports (VTRs) documenting all fishing activity and catches.
 Electronic Vessel Trip Reports (eVTRs), which allow direct entry of data by the vessel operator using an electronic device, have been available as an option for all Northeast Region federally permitted fisheries since 2013.
-The Council is considering requiring commercial vessels with federal permits for species managed by the Council to submit their VTRs electronically.
-This action is intended to change the submission method only and would not modify existing requirements regarding data types being collected.
+The MAFMC and NEFMC are considering requiring commercial vessels with federal permits for species managed by either council to submit their VTRs electronically.
+This action is intended to change the submission method and would not modify existing requirements regarding data types being collected.
+This action may also change the eVTR submission deadline depending on the alternative chosen.
 The goal of the action is to increase the timeliness and accuracy of fisheries data submitted to NMFS.

 Currently, there are several approved applications that can be used to submit VTRs electronically, including free options.
 A list of all approved eVTR applications and contact information for each system can be found here: https://www.greateratlantic.fisheries.noaa.gov/aps/evtr/electronic/index.html.

 Karson Coutre, Fishery Management Specialist, email@example.com, (302) 526-5259